-3 Experiment Implementation
+3 Assessment Implementation

-We implemented our fairness evaluation process using MANILA, a low-code tool for developing quality ML systems [11].
+We conduct our fairness assessment in academics using MANILA, a low-code tool for developing quality ML systems [11].
 MANILA automatically generates an experiment that evaluates different ML classifier and fairness method combinations and selects the one achieving the best fairness and effectiveness [5] trade-off.
+The conducted assessment was implemented using MANILA, a low-code platform designed for developing high-quality machine learning systems [11].
+We recall that MANILA automatically constructs experiments to evaluate various combinations of machine learning classifiers and fairness methods, identifying the configuration that optimally balances fairness and effectiveness [5].

+Figure 1: MANILA Architecture as in [11]

-Figure 1 depicts the high-level architecture of MANILA, where rounded boxes represent a step in the quality-driven development process while square boxes represent artefacts.
-Boxes with a user figure show steps with human intervention.
-Next to each artefact, we report the tools used for its implementation.
+As described in [11], Figure 1 illustrates the high-level architecture of MANILA.
+Rounded boxes denote steps within the quality-driven development process, while square boxes represent corresponding artifacts.
+Steps involving human intervention are indicated by boxes containing a user icon.
+Additionally, the tools utilized for the implementation of each artifact are listed adjacent to the respective artifact.

-Figure 1: MANILA Architecture

-The first step in the quality-driven development process is selecting the features that comprise the experimental evaluation (i.e., ML Models, qualityenhancing methods, metrics, characteristics of the dataset like label type or sensitive variables, data-scaler methods, cross-validation techniques, and results presentation methods such as tabular or charts).
-The data scientist performs this step through a dedicated web application.
-Next, a set of Python scripts that implement the experimental evaluation is automatically generated by the systems and can be executed by the data scientist directly through the Python interpreter.
-The execution of the experiment yields a set of reports for each selected quality attribute along with the ML system (i.e., ML algorithm and quality-enhancing method), achieving the best quality.
-The entire process is based on an Extended Feature Model (ExtFM) that models the whole system [20] as a Software Product Line [17].
-The ExtFM allows defining constraints among features (like among ML models and quality-enhancing methods).
-These constraints guide the data scientist through the configuration of always valid experiments (i.e., executable).
+As in [11], we recall that the initial step in the quality-driven development process involves selecting the features that constitute the experimental evaluation.
+These features include machine learning models, quality-enhancing methods, metrics, dataset characteristics (e.g., label types or sensitive variables), data scaling methods, cross-validation techniques, and result presentation formats such as tables or charts.
+The data scientist might perform this step via a dedicated web application.

+Subsequently, the MANILA system automatically generates a set of Python scripts to implement the experimental evaluation.
+The data scientist can then execute these scripts directly using a Python interpreter.
+The execution produces a series of reports for each selected attribute and identifies the machine learning tuple (comprising the ML algorithm and quality-enhancing method) that achieves the highest metric.

+The process, as in the original paper, is underpinned by an Extended Feature Model (ExtFM), which models the entire system [20] as a Software Product Line [17].
+The ExtFM defines constraints among features, such as between ML models and quality-enhancing methods, ensuring the configuration of valid and executable experiments.
+These constraints provide guidance to the data scientist, ensuring that all experiments are properly configured and executable.

-Figure 2: Experimental evaluation
+Figure 2: Experimental evaluation as in [11]

-Figure 2 reports an example of how MANILA's quality evaluation experiment is done.
-In this example, the data scientist has selected three ML algorithms and wants to assure Fairness and Explainability.
-She has chosen n methods to ensure Fairness and m methods to guarantee Explainability.
-In addition, she has selected j metrics for Fairness and k metrics for Explainability.
-Then, the testing process performs two parallel sets of experiments.
-In the first, it applies the n fairness methods to each ML algorithm accordingly and computes the jfairness metrics.
-In the second, it applies the m Explainability methods to the ML algorithms and computes the k Explainability metrics.
-Finally, the process returns two reports synthesising the obtained results for Fairness and Explainability and the ML algorithms with the best Fairness and Explainability, respectively.
-If the data scientist chooses to see the results in tabular form (i.e., selects the Tabular feature in the ExtFM), then the results are saved in a CSV file.
-Otherwise, the charts displaying the results are saved as PNG files.
-Instead, the ML algorithm returned by the experiment is kept as a pickle file [1].
+In line with the original paper, Figure 2 illustrates an example of how MANILA conducts a quality evaluation experiment.
+In this scenario, the data scientist selects three machine learning algorithms and aims to ensure both Fairness and

+Explainability.
+To achieve these objectives, the data scientist chooses n methods to enhance Fairness and m methods to enhance Explainability, along with j metrics for Fairness and k metrics for Explainability.

+Here, the evaluation process then executes two parallel sets of experiments.
+In the first set, the n Fairness methods are applied to each machine learning algorithm, and the j Fairness metrics are computed.
+The second set applies the m Explainability methods to the algorithms, and the k Explainability metrics are computed.
+Finally, the process generates two reports summarizing the results for Fairness and Explainability, respectively, as well as identifying the machine learning algorithms that achieve the best performance in each category.

+The results are saved in a CSV file if the data scientist opts to view the results in tabular form by selecting the Tabular feature in the ExtFM.
+Otherwise, the results are visualized as charts saved in PNG format.
+Additionally, the machine learning algorithm identified as the best performer in the experiment is saved as a serialized pickle file [1].

+4 Additional Acknowledges

+This report is partially supported by "FAIR-EDU: Promote FAIRness in EDUcation institutions" a project founded by the University of L'Aquila, 2022.